lesson2-retro-bowl/.github/profile/README.md

 Given its popularity, Retro Bowl is expected to remain a top football game for years to come.

 ---
+🏈 Retro Bowl – Classic Football Fun Anywhere 🎮

+Retro Bowl is a retro-style American football game that mixes simple 8-bit graphics with exciting modern gameplay.
+As the coach and quarterback, you lead your team to victory by passing, running, and scoring touchdowns.
+Beyond the field, you also manage players, trades, and morale, making every decision count.
+Easy controls, quick matches, and long-term strategy make it highly addictive.
+Perfect for both football fans and casual players, Retro Bowl is also available as an unblocked game, so you can enjoy it at school, work, or home anytime!

+---

 ## Conclusion ✨